ClimbsRocks/xarm_ros/xarm_planner/ReadMe.md

 ```

 Alternative way of calling services or publish messages, is to do it programatically.
 User can refer to ROS [tutorial1](http://wiki.ros.org/ROS/Tutorials/WritingServiceClient%28c%2B%2B%29) and [tutorial2](http://wiki.ros.org/ROS/Tutorials/WritingPublisherSubscriber%28c%2B%2B%29) to find out how to do it, or refer to the 'xarm_simple_planner_test.cpp' in the src folder as an example.
-To run the test program, after launching the simple planner:
+To run the test program (for xArm7 only, user can modify the command list for other models), after launching the simple planner:
 ```bash
    $ rosrun xarm_planner xarm_simple_planner_test
 ```